skyizwhite/ningle-fbr/README.md

-# ningle-fbr (WIP)
+# ningle-fbr

-A utility for [ningle](https://github.com/fukamachi/ningle) and [jingle](https://github.com/dnaeon/cl-jingle) to enable file-based routing.
+A file-based router for [ningle](https://github.com/fukamachi/ningle).

+## Warning

+This software is still in ALPHA quality.
+The APIs are likely to change.

+Please check the [release notes](https://github.com/skyizwhite/ningle-fbr/releases) for updates.

 ## What is File-Based Routing?

-File-based routing is a concept commonly used in modern web frameworks such as [Next.js](https://nextjs.org/).
-Instead of explicitly defining routes through configuration or code, the framework automatically sets up routes based on the file hierarchy of a specific directory (usually the "pages" or "routes" directory).
+File-based routing is a concept widely used in modern web frameworks like [Next.js](https://nextjs.org/).
+Instead of explicitly defining routes in code or configuration, routes are automatically generated based on the file and directory structure within a designated folder (often called "pages" or "routes").

 ## Usage

-To use ningle-fbr, you need to use [package-inferred-system](https://asdf.common-lisp.dev/asdf/The-package_002dinferred_002dsystem-extension.html).
+To use ningle-fbr, you need to set up your project based on the [package-inferred-system](https://asdf.common-lisp.dev/asdf/The-package_002dinferred_002dsystem-extension.html).

-`/example.asd`
+`/example.asd`:
 ```lisp
 (defsystem "example"
   :class :package-inferred-system